Child Custody Lawyer in Roseville, CA

 Can I Modify Existing Custody Orders and Child Support Orders?

 Once the court has handed down orders pertaining to child custody/support, it may eventually become necessary to change those orders to better reflect your current situation.

-Child custody modifications are usually made following a dramatic change in one parent’s income or circumstance.
+Child custody modifications in Roseville and Placer County are usually made following a dramatic change in one parent’s income or circumstance.
 A California court will consider the applicant’s financial stability and the best interest of the child when considering changes in child custody arrangements.
 Typically, a dramatic shift in the applicant’s life must have had occurred for a judge to modify an existing child custody agreement.

 Reasons to Modify a Child Custody Arrangement